onzfonz/comp227/src/content/0/en/part0a.md

 | 83           | D        |
 | 72           | F        |

-If you wish to pass the course, you must also complete the course exam.
+If you wish to pass the course, you will need to submit the assignments as listed in Canvas.
+You must also complete the course exam.
 The exam does not count towards your final grade, but you must pass it.
 More info about the exam will be discussed via canvas and discord.

 You can only take the exam after submitting a sufficient number of exercises.